How To Match The Right Bowling Ball To The Lane Conditions

 and not sacrifice quality or performance simply by considering certain keys in your important selection process.

 It is important to identify your existing ball reaction when bowling on your most commonly encountered lane conditions and then what you would like to see differently regarding ball motion in your new ball.
 Matching a new ball to the lane conditions is a matter of finding a coverstock for dry, medium-dry, or oily lane conditions.
-If you most frequently encounter dry lanes, then choose a pearl or stiff coverstock so the ball will slide easily in the front end of the lane such as the Strike King
+If you most frequently encounter dry lanes, then choose a pearl or stiff coverstock so the ball will slide easily in the front end of the lane.

-If the lane has medium to medium-heavy oil, choose a ball with a solid cover and medium flare potential such as the Blueprint Project 1.618
+If the lane has medium to medium-heavy oil, choose a ball with a solid cover and medium flare potential.

 Of course, the RG rating is a factor developed in the core design phase of the engineering process and determines how quickly a ball will pick up its strongest rolling pattern.
 Low RG rated balls will roll sooner and strongest on the front end of the lane matching well with heavy oil, medium RG in the mid-lane for medium oil conditions, and high RG will roll effectively on the back end of the lane for the dry lanes.